Writers

 3. "The Happiness Lab" with Dr. Laurie Santos (Podcast)

-Dr. Laurie Santos, a Yale professor of psychology, shares her strategies to reduce stress, improve well-being, and build resilience.
+Dr. Laurie Santos, a Yale professor of psychology, shares research-based strategies to reduce stress, improve well-being, and build resilience.

 Notable episodes: “‘How to Thrive at Work”.
 It provides many excellent examples of stress management and navigating emotions in the workplace.

-This book delves into how stress and suppressed emotions can manifest in physical illness, offering insights on healing both mind and body.
+Maté delves into how stress and suppressed emotions can manifest in physical illness, offering insights on how to restore and heal both the mind and body.

-Focus: A look at how stress affects the human body differently from animals, offering practical strategies for managing long-term stress.
+A look at how stress affects the human body differently from animals, offering practical (and engaging) strategies for managing long-term stress.

-Why BoxPlay Recommends: Its accessible, science-driven exploration of stress physiology provides readers with both humor and wisdom on how to cope with modern-day stress.
+Why BoxRcommends: It’s an accessible, science-driven exploration of stress physiology.
+The book provides readers with both a humorous and wise take on how to cope with modern-day anxiety.

-If you have any you would like to add to this list, we appreciate great recommendations.
-Please feel free to send in your own list to london@boxmedia.io!
+If you have any suggestions you'd like us to add to the list, we'd love to hear from you.
+Please feel free to send us your own list at london@boxmedia.io!

-*This dedicated space is a collection of recommendations from our team.
-While not directly affiliated with BoxPlay, they’re suggestions that many of us here have thoroughly enjoyed.
+*Please note: This is a dedicated area for the collected list of suggestions from our team.
+They are not affiliated with BoxPlay, but many at Box have thoroughly enjoyed.

 Heading 1